xjuanfran/mande-PERN/client/README.md

 ## Available Scripts

+Remember to run the following commands in the 'client' folder

 In the project directory, you can run:

 Before executing the UI of the project, please install the necessary dependencies for its correct execution with the following command: